leexa90/Machine_Learning_Engineer_Project/README.md

 ## RNA structure prediction using computer vision

-Here contains the code and files for the project.
-The project uses convolution neural networks to predict RNA structure from sequence.
+Here contains the code and files.
+The method uses convolution neural networks to predict RNA structure from sequence.

 1. [Report](draft1.pdf)
 2. [Notebook](Features_and_model_exploration.ipynb)